By Mike Davies

 - Set a budget and stick to it.

-When you’ve answered some critical questions like the ‘what am I’ [link to ‘your building is your brand’ blog] and ‘how many customers do I need’, assess your budget.
+When you’ve answered some critical questions like the ‘what am I’ and ‘how many customers do I need’, assess your budget.
 Be realistic.
 And stick to it.
 For clients who haven’t decided on a budget, we have developed a budget estimate off early stage design drawings.
 Budget estimates feed your detailed drawings.
 All of this happens before building work commences, reducing the risk of budget blow out.

 - Work with your architect closely on procurement